-So the Child May Live, a charity based in Liverpool, UK, raises money to assist the Kanti Children’s Hospital with training and development, and also provide much-needed specialist medical equipment.
-We also built and fund a clinic in the village of Jaganarthpur, in the south of the country, where there are no other near-by medical facilities.
+In spite of the difficulties, people are battling on.
+We are a Liverpool-based charity which works with the Kanti Children’s Hospital in Kathmandu, the only dedicated children’s hospital in the whole country.
+We help them with training and development of medical and nursing staff and the supply of medical equipment.
+We also pay for the running and staffing of a clinic in the village of Jaganarthpur in the south of the country where there are no other nearby medical facilities.